bitovi/temporal-langchain-react-agent/README.md

 - Processes action results into meaningful observations
 - Updates the reasoning context for subsequent iterations
-- Uses LLM to interpret and synthesize information
+- Uses OpenAI LLM to interpret and synthesize information

 ## Features